 Often children, particularly younger ones, get bored on a continual diet of history and museums.
 So if you are looking to find something for the children to do in Italy then the village of Santorso is a good idea.

 Santorso is famous throughout the Veneto region for its magnificent setting and the beautiful park, just below the church of Santorso.
-Here is a park considered one of the most beautiful in Italy.
+This is a park considered one of the most beautiful in Italy.

-This was once the gardens of a magnificent villa and it's a calming oasis of huge trees and gurgling brooks.
+Once the parks gardens were those of a magnificent villa and it's a calming oasis of huge trees and gurgling brooks.
 The ancient aquarium shown in the photo farther down the page is amazing, in fact people come from all over northern Italy to see it.

 My son rates it in his top three things for kids to do.
 View his entire top three here.